 If interested in talking more about how I can help you with your strategic creative, branding, design, advertising, or marketing needs, contact me here: jeff (at) bowmancreative (dot) com.

 Since founding Bowman Creative, I’ve done a lot more than just work for myself.
-I’ve worked part-time and/or full-time [ever heard the term “perma-lancer?”
-There were some of those gigs, too] in many of the RDU area’s best creative agencies and firms.
-Recently, I’ve had leadership roles in various great companies—agency and In-house.
-You can find out the latest by downloading a resume here.
+I’ve worked part-time and/or full-time [please send some love to the “perma-lancer” and “gig workers” out here, people!] in many of the RDU area’s best creative agencies and firms.
+Recently, I’ve had leadership roles in various great companies—agencies and in-house.
+You can find out the latest by downloading a résumé here.

 Click here to download a PDF version of my portfolio of work.

-You can also connect on LinkedIn or Twitter.
+You can also connect with me on LinkedIn or through my contact page.

 Jeff Bowman